3dem/relion/README.md

 This is a special branch for processing movies in the EER format.
 Once the development is complete, this will be merged into the main branch.

+**EER format is in development.
+The following information is subject to change.**

 To process EER dataset, proceed as follows.

 1. Decide how many (internal) frames to group into a fraction.